Having trouble falling asleep? Sleep problems may indicate deeper troubles with your nutrient status.

 Whereas many sleep supplements supply an excessively large dose of synthetic melatonin, Performance Lab® Sleep supplies a modest dose of natural melatonin as CherryPURE®.

 When it comes to melatonin, more isn’t better.
-By supplying a minimally effective dose of natural melatonin, Performance Lab® Sleep helps you fall asleep and stay asleep without disrupting your morning energy and productivity levels.
+By supplying a minimally effective dose of natural melatonin, Performance Lab® Sleep may help you fall asleep and stay asleep without disrupting your morning energy and productivity levels.

-What’s more, Performance Lab® Sleep pairs natural melatonin with TryptoPure®, an advanced form of L-tryptophan for next-morning mood boosts, and NutriGenesis® Magnesium, a nature-identical form of this sleep-supportive mineral.
+What’s more, Performance Lab® Sleep pairs natural melatonin with L-tryptophan for next-morning mood boosts, and NutriGenesis® Magnesium to calm the nerves and muscles.

 Get Your Vitamins with Performance Lab® NutriGenesis® Multi

 Performance Lab® NutriGenesis® Multi combines the best vitamins for insomnia and sleep deprivation in a comprehensive stack of 24 essential vitamins and minerals.
-Far outranging sleep quality, the benefits of these vitamins and minerals tackle virtually all aspects of our health.
+Far outranging sleep quality, the benefits of these vitamins and minerals tackle virtually all aspects of our health, supporting both sleep quantity and quality.

 From immunity to cognition, bone and joint support to metabolic and hormone balance—Performance Lab® Multi enhances overall vitality and wellbeing for a healthy, active lifestyle.